 How To Start an Indoor Herb Garden

-One of the most common items aspiring gardeners look to grow is herbs.
-These multi-purpose plants both look and smell good, but are also excellent to cook with and help elevate any dish.
+One of the most common types of plants for indoor gardeners to grow is herbs.
+These multi-purpose plants look and smell good, and are also excellent to cook with and help elevate any dish.
 Nothing beats the convenience of having fresh herbs on hand to spice up your cooking.
 Today, we’ll look at how to start an indoor herb garden, and the steps you can take to start growing herbs indoors today.

 While herbs are often grown outdoors, they are also perfectly happy inside.
+In fact, they’re one of the easiest types of plants to grow indoors and are the perfect starting point for any level of gardener.
 This not only allows you to grow them year round, but also gives those without ample outdoor space the chance to enjoy them.
-With a little know how, you’ll be growing delicious herbs in no time.
+With a little know-how, you’ll be growing delicious herbs in no time.
 While we’ll be focused mainly on growing herbs indoors many of these tips will translate well to outdoor growing as well.
 We’ll also touch briefly on some outdoor-specific tips at the end of the article.

 The Ease Of Herbs

 One of the great things about herbs is just how easy they are to grow.
 In fact, many herbs are some of the easiest plants to get started with.
-Some herbs are technically classified as weeds, which means even the worst gardener will have a hard time killing them.
-Herbs are often extremely resilient to improper care, and many will survive periods of drought and can be a great choice for first time gardeners.
+Herbs are often extremely resilient to improper care, and many will survive periods of drought and can be a great choice for first-time gardeners.

-That also does bring up an important point, weeds like to spread.
+That also does bring up an important point, many herbs are rapid growers and can “take over” their container if not stopped.
 If you’re growing certain types of herbs, like mint, it’s important to keep an eye on them or they will overtake other plants.
 Keeping them separate is a good move or you risk them overwhelming their neighboring plants and ultimately killing them.
 It’s best to start your herbs in their own containers, that way you eliminate any risks of competition.

-Your first step is going to be to actually acquire some plants; and figure out whether you should start with seeds or a pre-grown plant.
+After figuring out which plants you want to grow it’s time to actually source them.
+The first step is to figure out whether you should start with seeds or a pre-grown plant.
 For beginners, going with a plant, often called a seedling, over the seed is generally a good choice.
 When starting with seeds you’re going to need to spend a lot more time caring for them until they sprout, and this adds a bit of difficulty to the process.
 A seedling or larger plant has already gone through the early stages which means it’s much easier to care for.

 That said, there are some advantages to starting with seeds, two of which are variety and cost.
 Seeds are generally cheaper than pre-grown plants.
 If budget is an issue you can potentially get more bang for your buck by going with seeds.
 You also aren’t limited to what is available at the store or nursery.
 While most garden shops will have a lot of the common varieties of herbs, some of the less common varieties might be only available in seed form.

-In terms of plants though, they are generally a bit easier to grow and will have yields quicker.
-Starting with a plant or even a seedling is a great way to get up and running quickly.
-For common herbs, most hardware stores will carry them in the spring/summer months.
+In terms of seedlings though, they are generally a bit easier to grow and will have yields quicker.
+Starting with a seedling is a great way to get up and running quickly.
+For common herbs, most hardware stores or nurseries will carry them in the spring/summer months.

 Either way, both types can be grown indoors with a bit of effort and know-how.
 Pick which one you feel comfortable with.